Charleyhoo/Charleyhoo.github.io/README.md

     - Tech problem: Want to click the language selector to change language: English and Chinese-simplify.
 But it failed(Don't know how to change, maybe this will jump two websites?)
 - Oct.3
     - revise the resume and upload
+- Oct.7:
+    - add entertainment and revise label
+    - add gif and videos